How to Add Digital Signature in Python

 IronPDF is a versatile library used in Python for working with PDFs.
 It offers a wide range of functionalities, including the creation, editing, and rendering of PDFs, as well as the ability to embed digital signatures or messages into PDF files.
 This library stands out due to its ease of use and powerful features, making it an excellent choice for developers looking to integrate PDF functionality into their Python applications.

-IronPDF's capabilities extend beyond basic PDF manipulation, providing advanced features such as HTML to PDF rendering, support for CSS and JavaScript, and, importantly, the ability to add cryptographically secure digital signatures to PDF documents using public key import RSA.
+IronPDF's capabilities extend beyond basic PDF manipulation, providing advanced features such as HTML to PDF rendering, support for CSS and JavaScript, and, importantly, the ability to add cryptographically secure digital signatures to PDF documents using public key cryptography like RSA.
 This makes it particularly useful in scenarios where the authenticity of documents is paramount, such as in legal, financial, and official documentation processes.

 Prerequisites